Why don’t you like working on equipment others have worked on?

 Because in many cases the equipment will have been damaged or otherwise compromised, creating headaches for the next person.

-I mean – do you like cleaning up someone else’s mess?
-Who does?
-This is really just a reflection of what many know and that is that the best equipment is usually unmolested equipment, in original condition, ready for someone who deeply understands how to care for it to work on it.
+Do you like cleaning up someone else’s mess?
+I know I don’t and who does?
+Many customers understand or have learned that the best hi-fi equipment is usually unmolested, in original condition, and ready for someone who deeply understands how to care for it.

 Discover more from LiQUiD AUDiO